Prince Royce: Personal life

-Royce has been romantically linked to actress Emeraude Toubia since 2011, and in April 2016, the couple publicly confirmed their relationship.
+Royce had been romantically linked to actress Emeraude Toubia since 2011, and in April 2016, the couple publicly confirmed their relationship.
 He reportedly became engaged to Toubia in June 2017.
 The couple civilly married on November 30, 2018, followed by a small, intimate ceremony in San Miguel de Allende, Mexico.
 On March 7, 2022, the couple filed for divorce.
+The divorce played a huge role in the making of his seventh studio album Llamada Perdida (2024).